 Treatment initially may involve controlling the rapid heart rate associated with A-fib, either with medications that slow the ventricular rate down, or by converting the A-fib back to a normal rhythm with medications or an electrical shock (a procedure called cardioversion).

-After conversion of AF to a normal rhythm, the patient may need to be treated indefinitely with antiarrhythmic medication(s) to maintain the normal rhythm.
-If a patient prefers not to take medications long-term, or if medications fail to prevent recurrence of Afib or cause intolerable side effects, we can perform a catheter ablation procedure to target the triggering beats of Afib.
-This is called pulmonary vein isolation ablation procedure or “Afib ablation.”
+After conversion of AF to a normal rhythm, you may need to be treated indefinitely with antiarrhythmic medication(s) to maintain normal heart rhythm.
+If a patient prefers not to take medications long-term, or if medications fail to prevent recurrence of A-fib or cause intolerable side effects, we can perform a catheter ablation procedure to target the triggering beats of A-fib.
+This is called pulmonary vein isolation ablation procedure or “A-fib ablation.”